 Faculty & Staff

-The faculty and staff of Montessori County school are a passionate group of educators who are devoted to creating and sustaining an environment of respect and joyful learning for children and families.
+The faculty and staff of Montessori Country school are a passionate group of educators who are devoted to creating and sustaining an environment of respect and joyful learning for children and families.

 Administrative Staff